- International calling to Mexico, China and Canada included at no extra charge.

 - Ideal Mobile

 - Ting Mobile

 - Virgin Mobile

-- Zing PCS
+- Zing Wireless

 Each provider listed above offers several different cell phone plans.
 I sorted through them and in the table below I picked out what I think is the best plan offered by each provider.
 In order to make it into the price comparison table, plans were picked that contained unlimited talk and text with at least 1 GB of 4G LTE data.
 An exception to this rule was made for Ting, which does not offer an unlimited talk or text option.